AoiWashi/Metacritic_score_analysis/README.md

-# Metacritic Score Analysis
+# Video Game Review Score Analysis
+### Comparing Metacritic • OpenCritic • IGN

-This project collects and analyzes video game ratings from **Metacritic** to test several hypotheses for my DSA 210 term project.
+This project collects and analyzes video game review scores from **Metacritic**, **OpenCritic**, and **IGN** to explore how review patterns differ across platforms and over time.
-The goal is to explore how critic (expert) scores and user (player) scores differ, and how these patterns change over time.
+By combining multiple datasets, the project provides a broader and more accurate understanding of how games are rated by critics and players.

 ---

+## Motivation

+I have always enjoyed playing video games, and I regularly check game reviews before deciding what to play next.
+Over time, I noticed that different review platforms—such as **Metacritic**, **OpenCritic**, and **IGN**—often give different scores for the same game.
+This made me curious:

+- Why do these differences happen?
+- Are some platforms consistently harsher or more generous?
+- Do critic and user reviews follow the same patterns?

+Since I enjoy both gaming and data analysis, this project lets me combine these interests.
+Using multiple datasets allows me to compare rating systems more accurately and understand:

+- How critic and user scores differ
+- How review trends change over time
+- Which platforms align or disagree the most

+This project is both personally interesting and academically valuable.

+---

 ## Project Goals

-- Collect structured game rating data from Metacritic
+- Collect and combine game rating data from **Metacritic**, **OpenCritic**, and **IGN**
-- Clean and organize the dataset
+- Clean and standardize datasets from multiple sources
-- Analyze score trends by year
-- Compare critic vs. user scoring behavior
+- Compare critic vs. user scoring behavior across platforms
-- Visualize results using charts and graphs
+- Analyze score trends over time
+- Produce visualizations for clear comparison
+- Test hypotheses related to review behavior

 ---

-## Data Collection Method
+## Data Sources

-I will gather data from Metacritic using a Python web-scraping script.

-The dataset will include:
+### **Metacritic**
+Includes:
+- Critic (expert) score
+- User (player) score

-- **Game title**
+- Release date
+- Developer / Publisher

+### **OpenCritic**
+Includes:
+- Top Critic score
-- **Release date**
+- Player rating
-- **Developer**
+- Platforms listed

+### **IGN**
+Includes:
-- **Publisher**
+- IGN numeric score
-- **Critic (expert) score**
-- **User (player) score**
+- Reviewer
-- **Number of critic reviews** (if available)
-- **Number of user ratings** (if available)

-This data will be saved into a CSV file for analysis.
+- Game genre & release information

 ---

 ## Hypotheses

-### **Hypothesis 1**
+### **Hypothesis 1:**
-**Experts give higher scores in recent years than before.**
+**Experts give higher scores in recent years than in the past.**
-I will test this by comparing average critic scores across release years.

-### **Hypothesis 2**
+### **Hypothesis 2:**
-**Players give lower scores than experts.**
+**Players give lower scores than expert reviewers on average.**

-I will check this by comparing the average user score to the critic score for each game.
+### **Hypothesis 4:**
+**The variance of user scores is higher than critic scores.**
+Users tend to be more extreme in their ratings.

 ---

-## Tools & Libraries
+## Tools & Technologies
-The project will use:

-- Python
-- BeautifulSoup4
-- Requests
+- **Python**
+- **Requests + BeautifulSoup4** (scraping)
+- **Pandas** (cleaning + merging)
-- Pandas
+- **NumPy** (statistics)
-- Matplotlib / Seaborn (for graphs)
+- **Matplotlib / Seaborn** (visualizations)
+- **Jupyter Notebook** (analysis)

+---

+## Data Collection Scripts

+All scraping code is stored in: